paulmillr/jsbt/README.md

 - 🏗️ jsbt.js: Auto-produce single-file output for all package exports
 - 📝 test: Multi-env testing framework with familiar syntax & parallel execution
 - ⚙️ tsconfig: Strict typescript configs, friendly to type stripping
-- 🤖 workflows: Secure GitHub CI configs for testing & publishing JS packages.
+- 🤖 workflows: Secure GitHub CI configs for testing & token-less publishing of JS packages using OIDC.
 - 🪶 As minimal as possible, no dependencies

 Used by [noble cryptography](https://paulmillr.com/noble/) and others.